schismtracker/schismtracker/docs/building_on_windows.md

 	autoreconf -i

+_(note: if you get a "possibly undefined macro: AM\_PATH\_SDL" error, you're probably using the standard msys2 shell - either use the mingw start menu shortcuts, or start msys2_shell.cmd with either -mingw32 or -mingw64 as mentioned above)_

-I recommend to have two subdirectories to build the binaries, as such, create the subfolder buildx86 and buildx64:
+If you're planning to build both 32- and 64-bit binaries, you may wish to create the subfolders build32 and build64:

+	mkdir build32
-	mkdir buildx86
+	mkdir build64

+and then follow the rest of the instructions twice, once with the -mingw32 shell in the build32 subdir, and once with the -mingw64 shell in the build64 subdir.

+Otherwise just build will do:

-	mkdir buildx64
+	mkdir build

-	cd buildx86
+Now move into the build subdir and run the configure script:

+	cd build	# or build32 or build64 as appropriate
 	../configure

 ### Build and rebuild

-In order to build and run it, from the buildx86 subdir (or buildx64), run these:
+In order to build and run it, from the appropriate build subdir, run these:

 	make
 	../schismtracker &